What is a Spot Price?

-The main difference between spot and futures prices is that spot prices are for immediate buying and selling, while futures contracts delay payment and delivery to predetermined future dates.
+The main difference between spot prices and futures prices is that spot prices are for immediate buying and selling, while futures contracts delay payment and delivery to predetermined future dates.

 The spot price is usually below the futures price.
 The situation is known as contango.
 Contango is quite common for non-perishable goods with significant storage costs.